thenativeweb/flaschenpost/README.md

 ### Using the Express middleware

-If you are writing an Express-based application and you use [morgan](https://github.com/expressjs/morgan) as logger, you can integrate flaschenpost.
+If you are writing an Express-based application and you use [morgan](https://github.com/expressjs/morgan) as logger, you can easily integrate flaschenpost into it.

-For that, provide the `stream` property when setting up morgan and call flaschenpost's `Middleware` constructor function with the desired log level.
+For that, provide the `stream` property when setting up morgan and call the `Middleware` constructor function with the desired log level.

 ```javascript
 app.use(morgan('combined', {